ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 {{< figure src="./3_update_list_2.png" caption="Worker B reads from the counter rows in the database and updates the Redis cache with available latest booking times (while disabling overbooked slots)." >}}

 An assumption that I make here is that vaccine bookings, unlike cinema bookings, can handle a fair amount of overbooking.
 Hence my system assumes that some days can be slightly overbooked, and this is inevitable (in a highly scalable system) because there is a delay between when the user sees the form, and when the State list gets updated.
 I don't really wish to go down the rabbit hole of websockets, which is another scalability headache and point of failure, and more complexity in the UI as well.
-One option is for the UI to repeatedly call the GET endpoint and update the UI, but do you really want to overload (self-sabotage) the endpoint like that, and also cause UX issues for the user?

 I have also omitted the database design here, but it is left as an exercise to the reader and from my experience won't be a deal-breaker in our design.
 Obviously, correct database sizing is also crucial here.

-### Frontend Architecture
+## Frontend Architecture

 I would just deploy vaksincovid.com.my to Firebase Hosting as a static site.
 Firebase Hosting handles CDN for me, and is virtually infinitely scalable without any additional work on my part (just like this blog).

-### Pub/Sub Caveat
+## Pub/Sub Caveat

 Pub/Sub is a publish _at least once_ system, namely your system may end up processing the same message _twice_ or more times.
 In practice, this is a rare occurence.
 You can choose to handle this by keeping track of the message IDs received in Redis, and do not process if you have seen it before.